North Carolina Marijuana Trafficking Laws

 What Are the Penalties for Transporting Edibles Across State Lines in North Carolina?

 Edibles are cannabis products manufactured for oral consumption.
 Since cannabis is illegal federally, transporting edibles across state lines in North Carolina can attract federal penalties as stipulated in Title 21, Section 844a of the United States Code.
-For a first offense, a defendant could face one year of incarceration and a $1,000 minimum fine.
+For a first offense, a defendant could face 1 year of incarceration and a $1,000 minimum fine.
 If an offender is convicted a second time for taking edibles across state lines, they could face a two-year maximum jail term, with 15 days of their sentence being mandatory and a $2,500 fine.
 Subsequent convictions could attract $5,000 fines and three-year maximum jail terms, with 90 days of the sentences being mandatory.

 An offender transporting large quantities of edibles across state lines in North Carolina could also face punishments for marijuana trafficking as stipulated in Section 90.95 of the North Carolina General Statutes.
 Carrying over 10 pounds but less than 50 pounds of edibles attracts 25 months to 39 months jail term and a minimum fine of $5,000.
 The penalty increases to a $25,000 minimum fine and 35 months to 51 months incarceration for offenders transporting over 50 pounds but less than 2,000 pounds of edibles across state lines in North Carolina.
 If a defendant is convicted of carrying 2,000 pounds or more but less than 10,000 pounds of edibles, they could face between 70 months and 93 months imprisonment and a $50,000 fine.
 The punishment for carrying over 10,000 pounds of edibles across state lines in North Carolina is 175 to 222 months imprisonment and a $200,000 minimum fine.